KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Format
    See: `File Format Variations`_.
-Textures
+Keep Original
+   For glTF Separate file format only.
+Keep original textures files if possible.
+   Warning: if you use more than one texture, where pbr standard requires only one, only one texture will be used.This can lead to unexpected results Textures
+   For glTF Separate file format only.
 Folder to place texture files in.
 Relative to the gltf-file.
 Copyright
    Legal rights and conditions for the model.
 Remember Export Settings